Touch Sensors Overview: Discover Key Technologies, Functions, and Applications Today

 • Smart home systems

-The global demand for touch sensor technology continues to grow due to trends such as:
+The demand for touch sensors continues to rise due to:

 • Growth of interactive retail displays

-• Development of wearable technology and health monitoring devices
+• Development of wearable and health monitoring devices

-Touch-based interfaces are also widely used in educational environments, collaborative workspaces, and public information displays.
+Touch interfaces are also widely used in education, workplaces, and public systems.

 Touch Sensor TypeDetection MethodCommon Applications